cs4241-22a/a3-persistence/README.md

 [**Birthday Tracker**](https://birthdaytrkr.botsak.com/)

+If you do not want to register an account, login in with the following test user credentials:

+  - Email: test@user

+  - Password: hardtoguess

+Please be sure to delete all saved birthdays with personal/private information otherwise future test users will be able to see that information.

 - The goal of this application was to improve on the Birthday Tracker I developed in the last assignment by adding user authentication and persistent storage.
 - One of the biggest challenges for me in developing this application was understanding how to develop an authentication method.